 Financial planning and analysis software solutions are financial management tools that help FP&A professionals carry out core financial processes.

-They can automate manual FP&A tasks, such as data collection, consolidation and verification, planning and forecasting, budgeting, and performance monitoring and analytics.
+They help automate manual FP&A tasks, such as data collection, consolidation and verification, planning and forecasting, budgeting, and performance monitoring and analytics.

 FP&A tools help finance teams: